SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Detailed Experiment Setting

 \subsection{Baselines}

 For all the baseline methods we compare, we use default parameters they provided in the paper.

-\textbf{PAI.} The attention boosting coefficient is set to $\alpha=0.2$.
-The classifier-free guidance $\gamma$ is set to 1.1 for LLaVA-NeXT, and 1.05 for Qwen3-VL and InternVL3.5, considering their higher visual token ratios.
-Attention boosting is applied to layers [0, 32) for LLaVA-NeXT and [4, 36) for Qwen3-VL and InternVL3.5, consistent with their respective model depths.
+\textbf{PAI.} The VAA coefficient is set to $\alpha=0.2$.
+The classifier-free guidance $\gamma$ is set to 1.1 for LLaVA-NeXT-7B, and 1.05 for Qwen3-VL-8B and InternVL3.5-8B, considering their higher visual token ratios.
+VAA is applied to layers [0, 32) for LLaVA-NeXT-7B and [4, 36) for Qwen3-VL-8B and InternVL3.5-8B, consistent with their respective model depths.

 \textbf{VAF.} The visual enhancement parameter is set to $\texttt{enh\_para}=1.15$, and the system prompt suppression parameter is set to $\texttt{sup\_para}=0.90$.
 VAF is applied to the middle fusion layers [9, 15) across all models.